CSkylarL/MSofRNAITH/README.md

 For more details, please read our manuscript: [Multiregional transcriptomic profiling provides improved prognostic insight in localized non-small cell lung cancer.](link)

 ## Citation
-Those codes and the TimiGP package are intended for research use only.
+Those codes, signatures and our methods to integrate RNA-ITH in prognsotic models are intended for research use only.

-If you use method to integrate RNA-ITH or these codes in your publication, please cite the paper:
+If you use them in your publication, please cite the paper:

 Li, C. et al. Multiregional transcriptomic profiling provides improved prognostic insight in localized non-small cell lung cancer.
 (In submission).